kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

            -   Any other characters preceded by \ are replaced by themselves (that is, the \ is removed) and are not treated as having any special meaning - so for example \; will not mark a command sequence and \$ will not expand an environment variable.

-     Braces are similar to single quotes in that the text inside is taken literally without any replacements but this also includes line continuation.
-Braces can span multiple lines in which case a literal newline is included in the string.
-They are designed to avoid the need for additional escaping when passing a group of tmux or shell commands as an argument
-     (for example to if-shell or pipe-pane).
+     Braces are parsed as a configuration file (so conditions such as ‘%if’ are processed) and then converted into a string.
+They are designed to avoid the need for additional escaping when passing a group of tmux commands as an argument (for example to if-shell).
 These two examples produce an identical command - note that no escaping is needed when using {}:

            if-shell true {
                display -p 'brace-dollar-foo: }$foo'
            }

-           if-shell true "\n    display -p 'brace-dollar-foo: }\$foo'\n"
+           if-shell true "display -p 'brace-dollar-foo: }\$foo'"

      Braces may be enclosed inside braces, for example: